-Indeed, director Tim Hill seems to have specialised in these kinds of live-action talking animal frolics, having previously directed Muppets from Space (1999), Garfield: A Tale of Two Kitties (2004) and subsequently Hop (2011) with a talking Easter Bunny and Grumpy Cat’s Worst Christmas Ever (2014), as well as written the animated The Spongebob Squarepants Movie (2004), which could probably be considered a talking animal film if anyone can ever work out what species Spongebob is, and produced the live-action tv series 100 Deeds for Eddie McDowd (1999-2002) concerning a teen who is turned into a dog plus the film version of Walking With Dinosaurs (2013).
+Indeed, director Tim Hill seems to have specialised in these kinds of live-action talking animal frolics, having previously directed Muppets from Space (1999), Garfield: A Tale of Two Kitties (2004) and subsequently Hop (2011) with a talking Easter Bunny, Grumpy Cat’s Worst Christmas Ever (2014) and The SpongeBob Movie: Sponge on the Run (2020), as well as written the animated The Spongebob Squarepants Movie (2004), which could probably be considered a talking animal film if anyone can ever work out what species Spongebob is, and produced the live-action tv series 100 Deeds for Eddie McDowd (1999-2002) concerning a teen who is turned into a dog plus the film version of Walking With Dinosaurs (2013).

 Alvin and the Chipmunks is symptomatic of all the worst parts about these live-action talking animal fantasies – cute talking animals throwing off irritatingly smartass one-liners like bad stand-up comics; lots of cutsie scenes with them frolicking and running around, doing human-like things; and especially the animals making lots of contemporary culture reference gags.
 This latter is highly inconsistent depending on the requirements of the gag of the moment – one minute the chipmunks are innocent about the ways of human culture and technology, the next they are firing off gags about healthcare plans and singing human pop songs.
 There are a good many poop and goo jokes.
 The trailer for the film has my back up even before I went in the door and the squeaky high-pitched helium balloon voices of the chipmunks started to become incredibly irritating after about five minutes of watching the film.